 - Verify the screws that affix the fan blade brackets to the motor are perfectly tight.

 - Give a 24-hour “breaking-in” period.
-Most noise come from a new fan disappears within this time span.
+Most noises come from a new fan disappearing within this time span.

 - If you have installed an additional light kit, verify the screws securing the glassware are tight.